LucasLobo/CNV-AWS/README.md

 Auto-Scaler

 The auto-scaling component adaptively decides how many web server nodes should be active at any given moment.
-For the checkpoint,...

-Although the algorithm for load balancing is not fully implemented at this stage, we have already some logic developed...

-...
-(our implementation)
-...
+For the checkpoint we haven't yet finished implementing our own auto scaler but we have implemented until a certain degree.
+Our idea is that as we gather the statics of each of the instances that are running at check its Average CPU usage of the 3 most recent datapoints.
+If there isn't enough datapoints we just gather the last one.
+If the 3 datapoints have a CPU usage of CPU_MAX_VALUE (for example, 80%) then another instance is created.
+The same happens if we don't have enough datapoints.
+[IMPLEMENTED - not tested]
+The same analysis happens to decrement the number of instances but instead of comparing the Average CPU usage with CPU_MAX_VALUE, it compares with CPU_MIN_VALUE (for example 10%).
+The same logic applies, if the most recent 3 datapoints have a CPU usage of < CPU_MIN_VALUE then an instance gets terminated.
+[NOT IMPLEMENTED]

 Regarding the auto scaling group we created using Amazon AWS, we started by creating a launch configuration, using an an AMI provided by AWS, Amazon Linux 2 AMI (HVM).
 We used the default instance type and enabled CloudWatch detailed monitoring.
 We also used default storage device settings with size (GiB) 8 of type General Purpose (SSD).
 The selected security group for the auto-scaler has 3 inbound rules of type HTTP (with protocol TCP, port range 80	and source 0.0.0.0/0), Custom TCP (with protocol TCP, port range 8000	and source 0.0.0.0/0) and SSH (with protocol TCP, port range 22	and source 0.0.0.0/0).